Adapting Persefone

 Adding new crop species

-Adding new farmer behaviour
+Adding new farmer behaviour or a new crop model

 Adding a new submodel